JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-no-default-libs`

-- Disable linking user code with [default platform libraries](native/platform_libs.html) distributed with the compiler.
+- Disable linking user code with the [default platform libraries](native/platform_libs.html) distributed with the compiler.

 ### `-nomain`

-- Assume `main` entry point to be provided by external libraries.
+- Assume the `main` entry point to be provided by external libraries.

 ### `-nopack`